 One of the central ideas behind the Volkswagen is found in the patents of a Hungarian aeronautical engineer named Paul Jaray.
 Born in 1899 in Vienna, Paul Jaray studied aeronautics in Prague and wrote extensively on wing design and aeronautical theory.
 In 1914 he joined the Zeppelin Company and rose through the ranks to become their chief designer.

-Jaray recognised the importance of aerodynamic streamlining and he experimented extensively in Zeppelin's wind tunnels on a range of design concepts.
+Jaray recognized the importance of aerodynamic streamlining and experimented extensively in Zeppelin's wind tunnels on a range of design concepts.
 After the Treaty of Versailles put an end to Germany's airship industry, Jaray turned his interest to cars.
 In 1922 he lodged a patent for a car design concept featuring a "half stream-lined body shell" that would "reduce the resistance of air to the highest degree attainable" by "deflecting the air chiefly upwards, as well as rearwards over its top and then down to the bottom with the least disturbance as possible."

 One of Jaray's wind tunnel maquettes.

 Jaray consulted for a number of German company's in the mid-1920s, but these initial experiments proved less than satisfactory.
 He then moved on to Switzerland and established his own consulting company called Stromlinen Karosserie.
 As his ideas evolved and automobile companies became more adventurous, Jaray became more successful and by the 1930s he was consulting for companies such as Hanomag, Adler, Mercedes-Benz, Maybach, Auto-Union, Tatra, and Steyer-Puch.